 The Kingdom of the Netherlands was formed in 1815.
 In 1830 Belgium seceded and formed a separate kingdom.
-The Netherlands remained neutral in World War I, but suffered invasion and occupation by Germany in World War II.
-A modern, industrialized nation, the Netherlands is also a large exporter of agricultural products.
-The country was a founding member of NATO and the EC (now the EU), and participated in the introduction of the Economic and Monetary Union (EMU) in 1999.
+A modern, industrialized nation, Netherlands is also a large exporter of agricultural products.
+The country was a founding member of the EC (now the EU), and participated in the introduction of the Economic and Monetary Union (EMU) in 1999.

 Population: 17,1 million (2018).